‘Teen Mom 2’ Star Chelsea Houska Drives Fans Wild Kissing Cole DeBoer On Date Night ‘With This Hunk Of Meat’

 “I’m so happy for you!
 After all you’ve been thru you now have a beautiful happy family,” another wrote with hand-clapping and heart emoji.

-“My favorite couple” was another comment.
+“My favorite couple,” read another comment.

 “Literally favorite cutest couple!!” seemed to echo the sentiment.

-Chelsea and Cole do, indeed, seem rock-solid.
-Compared to the likes of Amber Portwood and Andrew Glennon, this couple seems to fly the flag for solidity, although they aren’t alone in terms of steady Teen Mom couples.
+Chelsea and Cole do indeed seem rock-solid.
+Compared to the likes of Amber Portwood and Andrew Glennon, this couple seems to fly the flag for togetherness, although they aren’t alone in terms of steady Teen Mom couples.
 Teen Mom OG stars Maci Bookout and husband Taylor McKinney also tick boxes for all things stable.

 Fans wishing to see more of Chelsea should follow her Instagram.